Nexmo/nexmo-developer/_documentation/vonage-business-cloud/smart-numbers/guides/enable-addon.md

 3. Search for "smart" to filter the list of add-ons:
 ![Enable the Smart Numbers add-on](/assets/images/vbc/enable-smart-numbers.png)
 4. Click "Add" to add Smart Number to your shopping basket.
-5. Note the recurring monthly fee and click Checkout.
+5. Note the recurring monthly fee and click "Checkout".
 6. In the Order Preview page, verify your Account payment method and click "Submit Order".

 > You have now enabled Smart Numbers.
 The next step is to [create a Nexmo Voice Application](/vonage-business-cloud/smart-numbers/guides/create-voice-application).